#GivingTuesday—Help Us Help the Labs in 2022

 Being an animal rescue often means making tough choices on behalf of our beloved best friends.
 Many of the dogs that come to us each week are relatively healthy and happy pups; typically only one or two have more dramatic health concerns.
 But there are always those few dogs who come into our arms with urgent needs.
 We desperately want to help them all, but we simply do not have the financial resources to support them while still answering the pleas from our shelter partners and continuing to support the dogs who are with us.

-We cannot deliver lifesaving care—an estimated $20,000 in veterinary services and surgeries—for all of these sweet and loving Labs without your support.
+We cannot deliver lifesaving care for all of these sweet and loving Labs without your support.
 These are costs above and beyond what we face bringing the healthiest dogs on board, vetting them, ensuring they are spayed or neutered, and on preventive medicines.
 We know how much many of you have already given in this tough year, and we cannot thank you enough.
-So we will ask one more time in 2020 for your financial help.
+So we will ask one more time in 2021 for your financial help.
 Sadly, there is never an end to Labs needing our help, but Lab Rescue is always there for the Labs.
 We need your help as much as ever.

 Did you know?
 To support charitable donations, the IRS is allowing you to deduct up to $300 this year, even if you take the standard deduction!

 Rico arrived at Lab Rescue weighing 49 pounds (he should be closer to 70).
 He is heartworm positive and has intestinal parasites among a host of other health issues.
 Despite his medical challenges, he still wags his tail and offers kisses.
 He is getting excellent medical care thanks to Lab Rescue and will soon be ready to join his forever family.
 When you donate on #GivingTuesday, you are helping labs like Rico.
 Thanks to generous donors, he is safely in a foster family getting stronger every day.